Applying for Public Assistance

 What if the DSS worker thinks I will not qualify for assistance?

-If the DSS worker thinks you will not qualify for assistance he or she may ask you to sign a form that will withdraw your application.
+If the DSS worker thinks you will not qualify for assistance, they may ask you to sign a form that will withdraw your application.
 If you withdraw your application then you will have to submit another application if you want to get benefits later.

 You do not have to agree with them.
 You cannot be forced to withdraw your application.
 If you do not agree to withdraw your application then DSS must still accept your application.
 You can request that the application process continue.